Satipatthana: Seven factors of awakening

 Furthermore, the hindrance of doubt is also countered by the factor of investigation.
 When all hindrances are absent, one is then able to cultivate all seven factors at once.
 SĀ 718 and SN 46.4 indicate that mastering the awakening factors requires learning how to make use of each one of them in different circumstances.
 These suttas illustrate this with the simile of a king that dresses in various clothes throughout the day according to his needs.

 Various discourses including SĀ 715 and SN 46.51 discuss how the seven awakening factors are to be nourished and developed.
-For example, mindfulness is nourished by the four satipaṭṭhānas, investigation is nourished by distinguish wholesome things from unwholesome things, and energy is nourished through the four right efforts.
+For example, mindfulness is nourished by the four satipaṭṭhānas, investigation is nourished by distinguishing wholesome things from unwholesome things, and energy is nourished through the four right efforts.

 Furthermore, according to the Anāpānasati-sutta and its Saṃyukta-āgama parallel, the sequence in which the factors are listed seems to correspond to how they unfold through practice.
 According to Analayo, "this sequence reflects an underlying progression in which the factor mentioned earlier supports the arising of the factor that comes next."
 However, this progression is not a strict one.
 Kaṭukurunde Ñāṇananda states that "it does not mean that one has to develop the first category first and then after a time the next category and so on.
 But still there is a certain order in the development – an ascending order, one may say."